Champ Rugby: COVID-19

-Champ Rugby (2025–)
+Elior Champ Rugby (2025–)

 On 15 May 2025, the Rugby Football Union (RFU) announced a new format and structure for the competition under the brand of Champ Rugby.
-The new format and structure will see a return of relegation to National League 1 and potential promotion to the Premiership, which Tier 2 board chair Simon Gillham said will create "aspiration and jeopardy".
+The new format and structure saw a return of relegation to National League 1 and a potential route to the PREM, which Tier 2 board chair Simon Gillham said would create "aspiration and jeopardy".
 The competition was expanded to 14 teams from the 2025–26 season onwards.
-The new structure will see the top six sides, after the regular season, enter into a play-off phase to determine the league champions.
-Teams placed 12th and 13th in the table will face each other in single-leg play-off, the loser playing the runner-up in 2025–26 National League 1.
+The new structure sees the top six sides, after the regular season, enter into a play-off phase to determine the league champions.
+Teams placed 12th and 13th in the table face each other in a single-leg play-off, the loser playing the runner-up in 2025–26 National League 1.
 The eventual winner will be in Champ Rugby for the 2026–27 season.
-The bottom placed side will be automatically relegated to National League 1 for the 2026–27 season.
-They will be replaced by the National League 1 champions.
+The bottom placed side is automatically relegated to National League 1 and replaced by the National League 1 champions.

+On 27 February 2026, the RFU Council voted to abolish automatic promotion and relegation between the Champ and the PREM, replacing it with a criteria-based expansion model taking effect from the 2026–27 season.
+The 2025–26 season will be the last in which the Champ Rugby champions could contest a promotion play-off against the bottom PREM club under the traditional system.
+Any club seeking admission to the PREM from the 2026–27 season, they must first have played at least one season in the competition.

+On 16 March 2026 the league announced a multi-year title partnership deal with Elior being implemented over the last quarter of the season.